Digital Accessibility Tips

 Don't Rely on Colors Alone

-Color-blindness is the inability to distinguish between certain colors.
-Color blindness also affects a person's ability to see certain colors.
+Color Vision Deficiency (CVD) is the inability to distinguish between certain colors.
+It also affects a person's ability to see certain colors.

-- 1 in 12 men and 1 in 200 women in the United States are color-blind.
+• 1 in 12 men and 1 in 200 women in the United States are color vision deficient.

-- Red/Green color-blindness is the most common.
-In addition, yellow/blue and red/black color-blindness can occur.
+• Red/Green color-deficiency is the most common.
+In addition, yellow/blue and red/black color-deficiency can occur.

 Colors can support meaning, but can't stand alone.
 Use asterisks or text to highlight importance.
 Not only do screen readers not pick up color, users who have difficulty distinguishing colors may have problems too.